Organic-vineyard-in-Chianti-Tuscany

 Today Tuscany is home to many organic wineries, especially in famous wine regions such as Chianti Classico, Montalcino and Montepulciano.

-Biodynamic Wine: A Holistic Vision of the Vineyar
+Biodynamic Wine: A Holistic Vision of the Vineyard

 Biodynamic viticulture takes the organic philosophy even further.